Nezer-Ekunke/technical-writing/clnosorr6000409lccpc4bmbs.md

 ### **3)    Flex-flow property**

-The flex-flow property is a shorthand for defining both the flex-direction and flex-wrap property as one.
+The flex-flow property is a shorthand for defining both the flex-direction and flex-wrap properties as one.
 It can be any of the following:

 ![Visual demonstration of the flex flow property](https://cdn.hashnode.com/res/hashnode/image/upload/v1696972308801/88004418-f387-4220-81f0-e686c9345c7e.png align="center")